 Since March 2015, following the agreement between the Company and Trade Unions on December 10 2014, the flexible work has been available for numerous colleagues, as a way of working that, integrated with the agreements already envisaged by the corporate welfare, combinescompany's needs with personal and family's needs.
-The Flexible Work project continued in 2017 involving an increasing number of structures and people across the Group (over 8,200 employees).
+The Flexible Work project continued in 2018 involving an increasing number of structures and people across the Group (over 11,500 employees in Italian perimeter).

 Employees can carry out their work: - from home - from a company location other than the assigned one ("company hubs") - from our customer's premises.

 People are the core of this project, which promotes a cultural change by strengthening the relationship of trust and mutual accountability between managers and employees, between the company and the employee.
 Colleagues participate to the flexible working project on a voluntary basis; within the structures involved the inclusion criterion is applied, so that all employees who possess some basic requirements are enabled to join.
 A particularly relevant and innovative aspect of this project is that colleagues can work from home up to 8 days a month, also fractionated, and without specific time limits from a company hub or from our customer's premises.

 The positive evidences emerging, not only in terms of colleagues' satisfaction but also of business productivity, led the Bank and Trade Unions, also within the Welfare, Safety and Sustainable Development Committee, to continue with the project, paying particular attention to network entities operating in Italy, offering them the opportunity to benefit of professional training through the "smart learning".
-In addition, the extension of Flexible Work in the International Subsidiary Banks Division is under evaluation: the feasibility analysis began with three pilot banks at the end of 2017; in the event of a positive outcome, Flexible Work will be introduced in the these Banks by 2018.
+In this regard, as part of the new second-level collective agreement, with the “Training” Agreement, the Company and Trade Union Organizations have undertaken to seek solutions that allow for ever-increasing availability of flexible training, from home or in the office, through the development and dissemination of digital training tools and contents.
+The extension of Flexible Work also continues within the scope of the International Subsidiary Banks Division: after Banca Intesa Beograd, the phase of experimentation of Flexible Work has begun, also in Intesa Sanpaolo Bank Albania.